 Summer housing applications open on April 4, 2022 and close on April 25, 2022.
 Students who are Richter Scholars, taking classes during the summer sessions, and who are working on campus have priority for summer housing.
 If there is space, we can also accommodate students who have employment in the area.
 Notification of summer housing applications will be sent to students via email.
 Summer housing and meal plan prices will be listed in the summer housing applcation.
 If you have further questions, please contact firstname.lastname@example.org.

 How do I register for a summer course?

 Lake Forest College students should use my.lakeforest.
 Registration for these terms will remain open until shortly before the start of the terms.

 Will any summer courses be taught in person?

-Can I hold a full-time job and do a summer course asynchronously (assuming we have remote instruction possibilities)?
+Can I hold a full-time job and complete a summer course simultaneously?

 No. Because of the compressed schedule—a whole course in less than 3 ½ weeks—the summer by itself requires full-time commitment of up to 50 hours per week.
 The total time you will spend on the course—both in and out of class, will be between 140 and 160 hours.